vlandham/unix_intro/unix.markdown

 	ATGATAGCTCAACCACGAAATGTCATTACCTGAAACCCTTAAACACACTCTACCTCAAACTTACTGGTAAAAACATTGA
 	ATGCATACCTCAGTTGCATCCCGGCGCAGGGCAAGCATACCCGCTTCAACACACACTGCTTTGAGTTGAGCTCCATTGA

-You'll learn more about regular expressions when you learn Perl.
 The `^` character is a special character that tells `grep` to only match a pattern if it occurs at the start of a line.
 Similarly, the `$` tells `grep` to match patterns that occur at the end of the line.

+For learning more about regular expressions, check out [rubular.com][].
+It is made for regular expressions in the [Ruby][] scripting language, but can be useful in trying out general regular expressions.

 #### Task U36.1 [U36.1]
 The `.` and `*` characters are also special characters that form part of the regular expression.
 Try to understand how the following patterns all differ.
 Try using each of these these patterns with `grep` against any one of the sequence files.
 Can you predict which of the five patterns will generate the most matches?